 Master Naturalists Training Class – Updated

-The Cypress Basin Chapter of Texas Master Naturalists is beginning a new training class August 20.
+The Cypress Basin Chapter of Texas Master Naturalists began their new training class August 20.
 The required 40 hours of training is spread over 4 months, one weekend a month (Friday 6-9pm and Saturday 9-5).
-Most classes will be held at the Caddo Lake National Wildlife Refuge in Karnack.
+Most classes will be held at Lake O’ The Pines Corps of Engineers Headquarters.

 Being a Master Naturalist includes volunteering to provide education, outreach, and service dedicated to the beneficial management of natural resources and areas in East Texas.